 Mapping Made Easy: Using Data to Find Your Problems

-Written by: Scott Giacoppo NACA Board Member and National Shelter Liaison Director for Best Friends Animal Society and Jason Smith of HLP Chameleon Software
+Written by: Scott Giacoppo, director of national municipal and shelter support for Best Friends Animal Society, and Jason Smith of HLP Chameleon Software

 Too much to do and never enough time to do it all.
 How many times have you thought this to yourself?
 If you’re like the rest of us, you probably say this daily.
 All of us in the field face an unending call log, with everything listed as a priority; dogs running at large chasing down school children, wildlife getting themselves stuck in some precarious situation, and the stream of other calls that always seem to start with “we need you here now!”
 It just never seems to end.
 What if you could predict where problems are going to pop up and address them before they become priorities?
 Well you can through the collection and use of data, which is most likely already at your fingertips.

 In one way or another, we all capture and report out some data.
 Whether it’s just the numbers of calls we respond to or the number of animals we take in, almost every animal control agency tracks some sort of data.
 But what do we do with it once we capture it?
 Most agencies just file it away until someone asks for it and this is where a lot of us are missing a huge opportunity.
 Many agencies like San Antonio Texas Animal Care Services, Humane Rescue Alliance in Washington DC and Pima Animal Care Center in Pima County Arizona, to name a few, are using data to determine where resources are needed most and dispatching field staff to those neighborhoods to address issues before they become “problems”.
 They analyze the data they collect, determine where the “hotspots” are, and devise strategies to combat those issues where they are happening the most, thus reducing the number of instances through proactive problem solving and community outreach efforts.